YevheniiKovryzhenko/KGroundControl/README.md

 # Installation
 ## Installer
 Use one of the installers, which are available under the releases tab.
 All instructions are included as part of the installation walkthrough.
-Installer will create a shortcut on your desktop and uninstaller for proper removal of the program.
+The installer will create a shortcut on your desktop and an uninstaller in the same directory to properly remove the program.

 ## Binary
-You can use the standalone binary (execuitable) file as is, without any installation.
+You can use the standalone binary (executable) file as is, without any installation.
-It is compiled with statically-built Qt and should be the most optimized version of the app (performance-wise), but may take longer to start.
-If using Linux, you may still have to download some external libraries, but this highly depends on your distribuion and the execuitable may need to be recompiled for your specific platform (see Compiling from source).
+It is compiled with statically built Qt and should be the most optimized version of the app (performance-wise), but it may take longer to start.
+If using Linux, you may still have to download some external libraries, but this highly depends on your distribution .
+The executable may need to be recompiled for your specific platform (see Compiling from source).

 ## Compiling from source
 Requirements: